eslint/rfcs/designs/2018-processors-improvements/README.md

 module.exports = {
     preprocess(text, filename) {

-        const {vueText, jsText } = doSomething(text, filename);
+        const { jsText1, jsText2 } = doSomething(text, filename);

         return [
             {
-                filePath: filename + ".vue",
+                filePath: filename + "1.js",
-                text: vueText
+                text: jsText1
             },
             {
-                filePath: filename + ".js",
+                filePath: filename + "2.js",
-                text: jsText
+                text: jsText2
             }
         ]
     }
 };
 ```

-This processor returns two code blocks: one that contains Vue code and is given a virtual filename ending with `.vue` and one that contains regular JavaScript code and is given a virtual filename ending with `.js`.
+This processor returns two code blocks containing JavaScript code.
+Each code block is given a virtual filename ending with `.js`.

-When a `preprocess()` method returns an object with a `filePath` property, `CLIEngine` will call `getConfigForFile()` on the `filePath` property to determine the correct configuration for the code block.
+When a `preprocess()` method returns an object with a `filePath` property, `CLIEngine` will call `getConfigForFile()` on the `filePath` property to determine the correct configuration for the code block, which includes whether another processor should be run on the code block (matched by file extension).

 When a `preprocess()` method returns only a string, `CLIEngine` will interpret that as a JavaScript file and call `getConfigForFile()` using the parent file's filename to determine the correction configuration for the code block.